MicrosoftDocs/WSL/WSL/install-win10.md

 ## Install and upgrade all distros

-Run the following command in PowerShell for upgrade all your distros and install wsl update package.
+Run the following command in PowerShell to upgrade all your distros and install wsl update package.
 ```powershell
 #WSL2 Install and Update
 #enable feature